With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreMidwestern Colorado Mental Health Center Dba The Center For Mental Health is a mental health clinic in Delta, CO, located at 107 West 11th Street, 81416 zip code area.
 Midwestern Colorado Mental Health Center Dba The Center For Mental Health provides telemedicine/telehealth and outpatient treatment.
-Midwestern Colorado Mental Health Center Dba The Center For Mental Health offers trauma therapy, couples/family therapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
-Additional services offered at Midwestern Colorado Mental Health Center Dba The Center For Mental Health include case management, suicide prevention services and court-ordered outpatient treatment.
+Midwestern Colorado Mental Health Center Dba The Center For Mental Health offers group therapy, cognitive behavioral therapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
+Additional services offered at Midwestern Colorado Mental Health Center Dba The Center For Mental Health include mentoring/peer support/consumer-run services, case management and assertive community treatment.

 Learn MoreSan Juan Counseling Center is a mental health treatment center in Blanding, Utah, located at 735 South 200 West, Suite 1, part of the 84511 zip code.
-San Juan Counseling Center provides telemedicine/telehealth and outpatient treatment.
-San Juan Counseling Center also offers trauma therapy, individual psychotherapy and group therapy to children / adolescents, seniors 65 or older and young adults.
-San Juan Counseling Center also provides illness management and recovery, education services and suicide prevention services.
+San Juan Counseling Center provides outpatient treatment and telemedicine/telehealth.
+San Juan Counseling Center also offers individual psychotherapy, behavior modification and couples/family therapy to adults, seniors 65 or older and children / adolescents.
+San Juan Counseling Center also provides education services, suicide prevention services and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.